moraneus/pydejavu/README.md

 particularly when handling online monitoring.

 #### `#end#`:
-- **Purpose**: Notifies `DejaVu` to execute its end function, which summarizes the results up to that point.
+- **Purpose**: Notifies `DejaVu` to execute its internal `end` function, which summarizes the results up to that point.
-- **Usage**: This keyword is essential because `PyDejaVu` operates as an online monitoring tool with respect to DejaVu, where events are processed in real-time.
+- **Usage**: This keyword is useful because `PyDejaVu` operates as an online monitoring tool with respect to DejaVu, where events are processed in real-time.
 Since `DejaVu` cannot inherently know when the event trace will end, the `#end#` keyword provides a clear signal to summarize and conclude the verification process.
+An alternative can be done by executing `stat` function (this will describe later).
 - **Example**:
     ```csv
       start,process,1